Coassociative submanifolds in Joyce's generalised Kummer constructions: Introduction

 \section{Introduction}

-Associative and Coassociative submanifolds are the natural subobjects in $7$-dimensional $\G_2$-manifolds.
+Associative and coassociative submanifolds are the natural subobjects in $7$-dimensional $\G_2$-manifolds.
 Besides having minimal volume among all submanifolds realising a fixed homology class (and therefore being minimal, cf.~\cite[Sections~2.4 and~4.1.A-B]{HarveyLawson}), they play a prominent role in the extensively studied gauge theory on $\G_2$-manifolds (see for example~\cite{Tian-Gauge+Calibrations} and~\cite{DonaldsonSegal-Gauge}).
-Furthermore, Halverson and Morrison proposed that associative and coassociative submanifolds might play a role in characterising the ideal boundary of the cone consisting of the cohomology classes of torsion-free $\G_2$-structures on a compact $7$-manifold.
-More precisely, assume that $Y$ is a simply-connected, compact, and oriented $7$-manifold that admits torsion-free $\G_2$-structures.
-In analogy to the Kähler cone of a Calabi--Yau 3-fold, Halverson and Morrison~\cite[Section~3]{HalMor-GaugeEnhancement} (see also the formulation in~\cite[Introduction]{DPSDTW-Associatives}) proposed that the Lagrangian\footnote{see \cite[Lemma~1.1.3]{Joyce-GeneralisedKummer2} for a proof that $\mathcal{C}(Y)$ is indeed Lagrangian.} cone might be fully characterised by the following inequalities:\footnote{Ignoring for the moment the issue that the notions of $\G_2$-instanton, associative-, and coassociative submanifold itself depends on $\phi$.
-Furthermore, there is no obvious cohomological relation between the classes $[\phi]\in H^3(Y)$ and $[*_\phi \phi]\in H^4(Y)$.} \begin{enumerate} \item A topological condition: $\int_Y \alpha\wedge\alpha \wedge \phi < 0$ for every nonzero $[\alpha] \in \H^2(Y)$. \item A characteristic class condition: $\int_Y p_1(E) \wedge \phi < 0$ for any vector bundle $E$ over $Y$ admitting a non-flat $\G_2$-instanton. \item~ Two calibrated submanifold conditions: \begin{itemize} \item $\int_P \phi > 0$ for any associative submanifold $P$. \item $\int_M *\phi>0$ for any coassociative submanifold $M$. \end{itemize} \end{enumerate}
+Moreover, Halverson and Morrison proposed that associative and coassociative submanifolds might play a role in characterising the period domain of a $\G_2$-manifold~\cite[Section~3]{HalMor-GaugeEnhancement} (see also the formulation in~\cite[Introduction]{DPSDTW-Associatives}).
+More precisely, assume that $Y$ is a simply-connected and compact $7$-manifold that admits torsion-free $\G_2$-structures.
+In analogy to the Kähler cone of a Calabi--Yau 3-fold, Halverson and Morrison~\cite[Section~3]{HalMor-GaugeEnhancement} proposed that (the $\G_2$-period domain)

+might be fully characterised by the following inequalities:\footnote{Where we ignore for the moment the issue that the notions of $\G_2$-instantons, associative-, and coassociative submanifolds themselves depend on $\phi$.
+Furthermore, note that the integration is carried out with respect to the orientation determined by $\frac{1}{7}[\phi] \cup [*_{\phi}\phi]\in \H^7(Y)$} \begin{enumerate} \item A topological condition: $\int_Y \alpha\wedge\alpha \wedge \phi < 0$ for every nonzero $[\alpha] \in \H^2(Y)$. \item A characteristic class condition: $\int_Y p_1(E) \wedge \phi < 0$ for any vector bundle $E$ over $Y$ admitting a non-flat $\G_2$-instanton. \item~ Two calibrated submanifold conditions: \begin{itemize} \item $\int_P \phi > 0$ for any associative submanifold $P$. \item $\int_M *\phi>0$ for any coassociative submanifold $M$. \end{itemize} \end{enumerate}